-GOES satellites provide half hourly data, as well as hourly full disk data (view of the Earth centered on the Equator; see NOAA Geostationary Satellite Server for examples) over North America.
-Meteosat 11, Meteosat 8, and Himawari-8 data run once per hour for the full disk.
+GOES satellites provide half hourly data, as well as hourly full disk data (view of the Earth centered on the Equator; see NOAA Geostationary Satellite Server for examples) over North and South America.
+Meteosat 11, Meteosat 8, and Himawari-8 provide cloud data over other parts of the world that re derived once per hour for the full disk.
 Ground observations will be collocated if observations are within 15 minutes to the available data.
 This means that areas within the GOES fields of view will match if observations are within 15 minutes from every half hour or hourly data, as long as the cloud products retrieve at least 75% valid data.
 Locations within the Meteosat and Himawari fields of view will result in collocation if observations are within 15 minutes from every hour, as long as the cloud products retrieve at least 75% valid data.